Unlocking Success: See Where Our Students are Headed!

 For example, students who receive a score of in the 80th percentile on the Reading Comprehension section have performed better than 80% of the similar population who took the test in those years.

-Students earn one point for every correct answer, lose ¼ of a point for every wrong answer, and get zero points for questions that are left blank.
+On the Middle-Level and Upper-Level SSAT students earn one point for every correct answer, lose ¼ of a point for every wrong answer, and get zero points for questions that are left blank.
+Students earn one point for every correct answer and there is no penalty for incorrect answers on the Elementary-Level SSAT.

 Test Dates: